-Clubs, Restaurants, and Poker Rooms: How to Play Music Legally in Public
+Clubs & Restaurants: How to Play Music Legally in Public

 Among other things, the pandemic has changed the way we interact with music.
 According to one study on music use during the height of COVID-19, music listening behaviors were either unaffected or increased, as listeners diverted themselves from negative moods using positive tunes.
 Instead of watching the news, for instance, people switched to playing music to avoid becoming anxious or upset.
 Now that the world is slowly starting to reopen, organizations that are starting out will have to navigate the minefield of playing music in public areas.